 NCUR: National Conferences on Undergraduate Research

 Now in existence for over twenty years, the conference regularly hosts 2,000 students and their faculty mentors to present their research through posters, oral presentations, visual arts and performances.
-Current dates are to be announced.
+The NCUR conference wil be hosted at the University of Oklahoma on April 4-7, 2018.
 Find out more information here: NCUR

 The Southeastern American Society for Eighteenth-Century Studies